-- Well-developed or centerpiece strength; may be used as a protective factor and a centerpiece of a strength-based plan. - The child consistently has a strong ability to adjust to changes and transitions, and continue an activity when challenged or meeting obstacles.
-This supports further growth and development and can be incorporated into a service plan as a centerpiece strength. - 1 Useful strength is evident but requires some effort to maximize the strength.
-Strength might be used and built upon in treatment. - Child with good curiosity and some ability to continue an activity that is challenging.
+- Well-developed centerpiece strength; may be used as a centerpiece in an intervention/action plan. - The child consistently has a strong ability to adjust to changes and transitions, and continue an activity when challenged or meeting obstacles.
+This supports further growth and development and can be incorporated into a service plan as a centerpiece strength. - 1 Identified and useful strength.
+Strength will be used, maintained or built upon as part of the plan.
+May require some effort to develop strength into a centerpiece strength. - Child with good curiosity and some ability to continue an activity that is challenging.
 An ambulatory child who does not walk to interesting objects, but who will actively explore them when presented to them, would be rated here.
 The child demonstrates a level of adaptability and ability to continue in an activity that is challenging.
-The child could benefit from further development in this area before it is considered a significant strength. - 2 Strengths have been identified but require significant strength building efforts before they can be effectively utilized as part of a plan. - The child shows some ability to continue a challenging task although this needs to be more fully developed.
-Parents and caregivers need to be the primary support in this area. - 3 An area in which no current strength is identified; efforts are needed to identify potential strengths. - Child's difficulties coping with challenges places their development at risk.
+The child could benefit from further development in this area before it is considered a significant strength. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
+Identified but not useful. - The child shows some ability to continue a challenging task although this needs to be more fully developed.
+Parents and caregivers need to be the primary support in this area. - 3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area. - Child's difficulties coping with challenges places their development at risk.
 Child may seem frightened of new information, changes or environments.

-EC29.
-RELATIONSHIP PERMANENCE
+41. RELATIONSHIP PERMANENCE